-Our Operations Partners meet four times a year and you'll find the list of current arts partners below (in alphabetical order), there are also 12 educational representatives.
+Our Operations Partners meet five times a year and you'll find the list of current arts partners below (in alphabetical order), there are also 12 educational representatives.
 We also work with youth and community partners across the city, seeking to widen connections and collaborative opportunities.
 Youth leaders are welcome to join us, please get in touch with Cathy at email@example.com to find out more.